 - (2) Provider Participation - (A) Homemaker services shall be provided by an individual that is at least eighteen (18) years of age, in good health, has the ability to read, write and follow instructions, is able to report changes in a persons' condition or needs to the department, access agency and the agency or organization that hired the service providers.
-[Service providers] The provider shall demonstrate the ability to meet the needs of the individual service recipient and, when money management is involved, to protect the individual's financial interests.
-The homemaker-companion [service] agency, the department or the access agency shall ensure that the services provided are appropriate for homemaker services and are not services which should be provided by a licensed provider of home health services or a professional financial advisor. - (B) Certain relatives, as defined in section 17b-342-1(b)[(29)] (37)of the Regulations of the Connecticut State Agencies, are not allowed to provide homemaker services to program clients. - [(C) Homemaker services shall only be provided through a homemaker service provider agency enrolled with the department and subcontracted with a department-contracted access agency or department designee.] - [(D)](C) The homemaker-companion [service provider] agency shall ensure that the individuals hired to perform the task of homemaker services meet all requirements set forth in subdivision (2)(A) of this subsection. - [(E)](D) The homemaker services shall be performed only for the benefit of the client and not for other members of the household. - (3) Services Covered and Limitations
+Service providers shall demonstrate the ability to meet the needs of the individual service recipient and, when money management is involved, to protect the individual's financial interests.
+The homemaker service agency, the department or the access agency shall ensure that the services provided are appropriate for homemaker services and are not services which should be provided by a licensed provider of home health services or a professional financial advisor. - (B) Certain relatives, as defined in section 17b-342-1(b)(29)of the Regulations of the Connecticut State Agencies, are not allowed to provide homemaker services to program clients. - (C) Homemaker services shall only be provided through a homemaker service provider agency enrolled with the department and subcontracted with a department-contracted access agency or department designee. - (D) The homemaker service provider agency shall ensure that the individuals hired to perform the task of homemaker services meet all requirements set forth in subdivision (2)(A) of this subsection. - (E) The homemaker services shall be performed only for the benefit of the client and not for other members of the household. - (3) Services Covered and Limitations